-Another item to consider with lightweight walls is that columns will be needed to support gravity loads, and under these columns, larger spread footings will be required.
-This adds to the volume of concrete and labor, and it could be that the lightweight wall option ends up requiring more concrete for the foundations.
-A three foot wide by one foot thick continuous footing under a masonry wall equals three cubic feet of concrete per foot length of wall.
-Meanwhile, a two foot wide by one foot thick continuous footing with 5'-0x5'-0x1'-4 spread footings at 30 feet would require 3.11 cubic feet of concrete per foot length of wall.
+Another item to consider with lightweight walls is that columns will be necessary to support gravity loads.
+Under these columns, larger spread footings will be required, adding to the volume of concrete and labor.
+In this instance, the lightweight wall option could require more concrete for the foundations.
+A 3-foot wide by I-foot thick continuous footing under a masonry wall equals three cubic feet of concrete per foot length of wall.
+Meanwhile, a 2-foot wide by one foot thick continuous footing with 5'-ox5'-ox1'-4 spread footings at 30-feet would require 3.11 cubic feet of concrete per foot length of wall.
 Even though the typical footing is narrower than for the masonry wall, the need for spread footings under the columns makes the concrete volume greater for the lightweight wall option.

-There are many variables that could affect these loads - smaller snow loads, lightweight concrete floors, interior bay size, masonry wall size, and grout spacing - so it may not always be the case that masonry walls have a foundation advantage.
-However, there are many instances in low-rise construction where load-bearing masonry walls require less foundation material than post and beam solutions with lighter wall weight options.
-Therefore, though it may seem counterintuitive, switching to a lightweight non-load bearing wall may in fact cost more.
+There are many variables that could affect these loads-smaller snow loads, lightweight concrete floors, interior bay size, masonry wall size, and grout spacing-so it may not always be the case that masonry walls have a foundation advantage.
+However, there are numerous cases in low-rise construction where load-bearing masonry walls require less foundation material than post and beam solutions with lighter wall weight options.
+Though seemingly counter-intuitive, switching to a lightweight non-load bearing wall may in fact be more expensive.